Escrow & Seller Balance Flows

 Action: POST /payouts/{escrowId}

 To pay out a partial amount, include it in the body.
 For a full payout, send an empty body.
+To override the default escrow payout details used in the initial escrow creation flow, pass a new payout details object. here.

 {}